nadeemakhter0602/Multi-Interface-Download/README.md

 It then uses each interface to get a seperate range of the file using [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests), and appropriately writes the data to the file in 64 byte chunks.

 The Local IP address(es) of the interface(s) used to download the file can be retrieved by running `ipconfig`.
-We can use multiple different interfaces, e.g. An Ethernet connection and a seperate WiFi connection, etc.
+We can use multiple different interfaces, e.g. an Ethernet connection and a seperate WiFi connection, etc.

 ## Example